-On the last Friday of June, assuming they have passed their assessments, participated in the skills courses and been "signed off" by their devilmasters, the devils will be admitted as Advocates in a "calling" ceremony.
-There, the devils will be presented for admission of Membership of the Faculty of Advocates at a Meeting of Faculty, and be admitted by the Court to the public office of Advocate and as a member of the College of Justice.
-It will be their first opportunity to wear wigs and gowns, and family and friends attend to celebrate the newly called Advocates' success.
+be admitted by the Court to the public office of Advocate and as a member of the College of Justice.
+It will be their first opportunity to wear wigs and gowns,7 and family and friends attend to celebrate the newly called Advocates' success.
 The formal calling ceremony is usually followed by a lunch with devilmasters and a calling party, before work as an Advocate begins on the Monday.